 The Neolithic Revolution – the change from hunter-gatherer to farming societies – seems to have happened in different places, in different ways.
 This is a very short overview of the findings from the Neolithic world in the Near and Middle East.
 Much remains still to be discovered.

-From the Caves to a New Tiered Cosmos
+Neolithic Religion: From the Caves to a New Tiered Cosmos

-Each pillar is shaped like a stylized human being: its “head” like a capital T. Some have relief carvings on their “bodies” indicating arms, hands, belts and animal skin loin-cloths, others are decorated with animals then native to the area: bulls, foxes, cranes, lions, ducks, scorpions, ants, spiders, and snakes.
+Each pillar is shaped like a stylized human being, its “head” like a capital T. Some have relief carvings on their “bodies” indicating arms, hands, belts and animal skin loin-cloths; others are decorated with animals then native to the area: bulls, foxes, cranes, lions, ducks, scorpions, ants, spiders, and snakes.

 The pillars were erected to form circular or oval shapes ranging from 30 to 100 feet in diameter, each pillar standing an arm span or more apart connected to the next by a stone wall; two larger pillars stand within the center.
 Scholars feel sure these structures originally supported domed roofs; their semi-sunken pillars are load bearing and, left uncovered, limestone would too easily have been damaged from rain and wind.

 These buildings would have been visible from a very long distance away yet there is no sign of habitation, so it seems certain that this was a meeting place used for religious and ceremonial purposes only.
 From the many animal bones that have been found it seems likely that once pilgrims reached Göbekli Tepe they made animal sacrifices.
-More recently, freestanding sculptures of animals have been found within the circles, a statue of a human and sculptures of a vulture’s head and a boar have also been excavated.
+More recently, freestanding sculptures of animals have been found within the circles.
+A statue of a human and sculptures of a vulture’s head and a boar have also been excavated.

 It is possible that hunter gatherers, who were now able to gather in larger numbers, erected these initiatory sites to perform multiple ceremonies of birth, initiation to adulthood, burial, ancestor veneration and shamanism; and perhaps also to ensure, through ritual, magic, and sacrifice, the collaboration of the spirit world and of their newly conceived gods of nature: the sun, wind, rain and soil.